Derivation of the deformed Heisenberg algebra from discrete spacetime

-Here, observables are are positive operator valued measures.
+Thus, it is possible to consider time as a quantum mechanical observable \cite{Busch1994,Olkhovsky2009,Olkhovsky2007,Brunetti2010,Olkhovsky2008}.
+It has also been proposed that time can be investigated using its symmetric non-self-adjoint operators which satisfy $ [t, H] = - i $ \cite{Holevo2011,Griffiths2004}.
+Here, observables are positive operator valued measures.
 If $H$ is the Hamiltonian of a system, then a unitary representation of the time translation group can be written as $\tau \to e^{iH\tau}$.
 A quantum mechanical time observable of the system is represented by the positive operator valued $B$, such that $t \to B(t) $.
 Here, we have $ e^{iH\tau} B(t) e^{-iH\tau} = B (t - \tau)$.
 So, a symmetric time operator can be defined for a time observable $B$, such that